zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity04.md

    the following methods:
 3. For IPv6 addresses; first reverse the nibbles of the IPv6 address and place dots between each nibble.
-It is important all omitted zeroes in the IPv6 address are included.
+It is important all omitted zeroes in the IPv6 address are included. <br />
 3.1.
 At the end of the reversed IPv6 address (obtained from step 3), concatenate
-     the string ".origin6.asn.cymru.com.".
+     the string ".origin6.asn.cymru.com.". <br/>
-3.2 Send a "TXT" query using the string (obtained from Step 3.1) 3.3 The AS number for the IPv6 address is found in the ANSWER for the query
+3.2 Send a "TXT" query using the string (obtained from Step 3.1) <br/>
+3.3 The AS number for the IPv6 address is found in the ANSWER for the query
-4. For IPv4 addresses; first reverse the nibbles of the IPv4 address and place dots between each nibble.
+4. For IPv4 addresses; first reverse the nibbles of the IPv4 address and place dots between each nibble. <br/>
 4.1.
 At the end of the reversed IPv4 address (obtained from step 4), concatenate
-     the string ".origin.asn.cymru.com.".
+     the string ".origin.asn.cymru.com.". <br/>
-4.2 Send a "TXT" query using the string (obtained from Step 4.1) 4.3 The AS number for the IPv6 address is found in the ANSWER for the query
+4.2 Send a "TXT" query using the string (obtained from Step 4.1) <br/>
+4.3 The AS number for the IPv6 address is found in the ANSWER for the query
 5. If all the retrieved AS (obtained from step3.3 and 4.3) are same, then the test fails.